camunda-ci/camunda-cookbook-template/VAGRANT.md

 ## Managing the Vagrant VM

-Use ```vagrant up``` to create the virtual machine using the camunda-cookbook-template cookbook while provisioning.
+Use ```vagrant up``` to create the virtual machine using the camunda-template cookbook while provisioning.
 Use ```vagrant ssh``` to login to the virtual machine.
 The user / password combo is ```vagrant / vagrant ```.
 The user has sudo rights.
 If you want to start all over, execute